Writing the first post on a blog can be an extremely intimidating prospect.

 #7.
 Be patient

 Finally, once you’ve written the first post on a blog, your next job is to be patient.
-One blog post is not enough to show up on search engines.
+One blog post is not enough to get your blog showing up on search engines.

 One of the biggest hurdles as a beginner blogger is figuring out how to write your first blog post.